Russian theft of Ukrainian grain: Full-scale invasion period since 2022

 A June 2022 study by the Kyiv School of Economics found that the Russian invasion cost Ukraine's agricultural sector $4.3 billion in destroyed equipment, damaged land and unharvested crops.

 As of October 2022, the widescale theft of Ukrainian grain was continuing and involved both private companies and Russian state operatives.
 Some of the stolen grain is transferred and mixed with legitimate goods.
 The Financial Times identified Nikita Busel, a Russian businessman and the general director of the government-run State Grain Operator, as one of the heads of the operation.

 According to an investigation released in June 2024 by the Belarusian Investigative Center, the Schemes project of Radio Liberty's Ukrainian service, and Vyorstka, in 2023, agricultural products worth 6.2 million euros were exported from the occupied territory of the Kherson Oblast, and out of the 6.4 tons of wheat collected, two million tons were exported through Crimean ports.
 Some of this product was sold to Azerbaijan, Turkey, Iran, and Spain.
-According to another investigation by the BRC, Schemes, Cyber Partisans, and KibOrg, released in August 2024, rapeseed is being exported from the Kherson Oblast by people from Ramzan Kadyrov's entourage and their Belarusian business partners; documents were issued for the supply of 4.9 thousand tons of rapeseed to Belarus.
+According to another investigation by the BIC, Schemes, Cyber Partisans, and KibOrg, released in August 2024, rapeseed is being exported from the Kherson Oblast by people from Ramzan Kadyrov's entourage and their Belarusian business partners; documents were issued for the supply of 4.9 thousand tons of rapeseed to Belarus.
+According to another investigation by 15min, BIC, TV3, Schemes, Community of Railway Workers of Belarus, Cyber Partisans, and KibOrg, released in February 2025, oil from rapeseed exported to Belarus is supplied to the EU.

+According to two journalistic investigations, a company linked to former Belarusian Interior Minister Uladzimir Navumau is involved in the export of Ukrainian grain from the occupied territories of Ukraine, including through Belarus.